ExtraUnity/LangChain_Project/README.md

 # LangChain_Project

 ## Instructions for running the development environment
+In order to run the program correctly, you must have the following:
+-   Created and activated the conda environment
+-   Have docker installed and running
+-   Install MATLAB and have an active license (only for visualization of output)

+### Creating conda environment
 -  Download and install Anaconda from https://www.anaconda.com/download
     - On Windows, you need to add the bin folder to your PATH environment variable
     - On Linux, navigate to the Download folder, open terminal and run "bash Anaconda3-<LATEST_VERSION>-Linux-x86_64.sh",